 Yesterday I got upset.
 Really upset.
 I made plans to attend a really special event out of town, and I was so excited for Max to come with me and meet some of my friends for the first time -they live in Africa, so it’s not an every day occurrence!

-Then, just as I was about to finish work and head home to pack the car, I receive a text.
+Then, just as I was about to finish work and head home to pack the car, I receive a text from Max.

 You wanna know how to hurt my feelings?
 Make plans with me and then cancel at the last minute.
 It kills me, every single time.
 Even when I know it’s going to happen, I can’t avoid the disappointment and heart-sinking feeling.
 Every.
 Single.
 Time.